BLURRY VISION: TIME TO CHECK FOR CATARACT

 - Blurred vision as if you are looking through a cloudy piece of glass or viewing an impressionist painting.

-- Seeing faded colors.
+- Seeing faded colours.

 - Observe good vision in daylight but poor night vision.